41st Country Elevator Conference Adjourns

 Dr. Charles Hurburgh, professor, Agricultural and Biosystems Engineering – Iowa State University, addressed the surprisingly controlled threat of mycotoxins found during the 2012 crop year in his talk, “Maintaining Grain Quality, Controlling Mycotoxins After a Difficult Weather Year.”
 Hurburgh notes that while the hot, dry temperatures presented ideal conditions, the kernel integrity of hybrid corns prevented rampant aflatoxin contamination.

-Staying in the vein of grain quality, “What the Supply Chain Will Be Demanding from Grain, Oilseed Suppliers,” by co-presenters Ben Warren, director, product safety and regulatory affairs, Land O’Lakes Inc., and Dr. Craig Henry, ERS director/business risk, Deloitte and Touche LLP, offered up best practices for ensuring customer confidence up and down the supply chain by using FSMA guidelines as a common-sense approach to grain traceability and contamination prevention.
+Staying in the vein of grain quality, “What the Supply Chain Will Be Demanding from Grain, Oilseed Suppliers,” by co-presenters Ben Warren, director - product safety and regulatory affairs, Land O’Lakes Inc., and Dr. Craig Henry, ERS director/business risk, Deloitte and Touche LLP, offered up best practices for ensuring customer confidence up and down the supply chain by using FSMA guidelines as a common sense approach to grain traceability and contamination prevention.

 Global, domestic influencers

-In the presentation “Drivers Affecting the Grain and Processing Business in 2013,” Bailey Ragan, vice president, Bunge NA, focused on how the rise of the global middle class will continue to bolster export markets as the demand for protein rises in developing countries.
+In the presentation “Drivers Affecting the Grain and Processing Business in 2013,” given by Bailey Ragan, vice president, Bunge NA, focused on how the rise of the global middle class will continue to bolster export markets as the demand for protein rises in developing countries.